Fully Booked at Present.

 What CBT is…and is not…

-CBT is designed to look at quite specific target areas such as, for example, an anxiety-based phobia or mild feelings of depression.
+CBT is designed to look at quite specific target areas such as an anxiety-based phobia or mild feelings of depression.
 We thus set up a time-limited number of sessions, to be agreed mutually.

-A Tibetan saying illustrates this: ‘When a line is drawn on water it is easy to disperse.
-When it is drawn in sand it takes a little longer to be washed away.
-When the line is drawn in rock it takes ever longer to remove.’
+‘When a line is drawn on water it is easy to disperse.
+When it is drawn in sand it takes longer.
+When drawn in rock it takes ever longer.’
+Tibetan saying.